ksylor/baby-hacks/README.md

 # Katie's advice for parents to be
 Stuff that I learned while having two babies.
-As with everything, this was my experience and YMMV.
+As with everything, this was my experience and YMMV, especially some things that are car & house specific, I have no idea how to manage a baby in a small apartment in the city lol.

 ## My overall baby advice can be summed up as follows: